-Making tortellini does require a little patience and time; however, the final result is worth every fiddly moment, and if you get everyone on board in the assembly line filling up the table, it speeds up the process and allows for a wonderfully intimate and fun afternoon together.
+The process of making tortellini does require some patience and time.
+However, the end result is worth every fiddly moment.
+If everyone gets involved in an assembly line to fill up the table, it speeds up the process and allows for a wonderfully intimate and fun afternoon together.

 roasted pumpkin tortellini with sage butter